 - Did the driver refuse to submit to a DUI chemical test after being notified of the Implied Consent Warnings?

 If the prosecution (i.e. testimony from the officers and/or the paperwork itself) is unable to provide evidence that supports their claims, the hearing officer can rule that the suspension be deemed unlawful, and the individual’s driving privileges will be preserved.

 If you have been notified that your driver’s license will be suspended, a devoted West Palm Beach license suspension lawyer from Meltzer & Bell, P.A. can help you.

 We are committed to protecting the rights of our clients.
-Contact Lawrence Meltzer and Steven Bell, 24 hours a day, 7 days a week, at (561) 283-3259, and let us fight to maintain your ability to drive.
+Contact Lawrence Meltzer and Steven Bell, 24 hours a day, 7 days a week, at (561) 557-8686, and let us fight to maintain your ability to drive.

-This article was last updated on Friday, May 19, 2017.
+This article was last updated on Wednesday, March 21, 2018.